Vardo (Romani wagon): History

 The Romanichal began to live in vardos around 1850.
 Prior to that, they travelled in tilted carts or afoot and slept either under or in these carts or in small tents.
-Originally Romanichals would travel on foot, or with light, horse-drawn carts, typical of other Romani groups or would build "bender" tents; so called because they were made from supple branches which they bent inwards to support a waterproof covering.
+Originally Romanichal would travel on foot, or with light, horse-drawn carts, typical of other Romani groups or would build "bender" tents; so called because they were made from supple branches which they bent inwards to support a waterproof covering.
 The heyday of the Romani caravan was the latter part of the 19th century.

-Initially using castoff horses and even mules to draw their chimneyed living wagons, the Romanichal gradually created a breed of horse known variously as the Gypsy Cob (NZ, UK), Gypsy Horse (AU, US, UK), Coloured Cob (Ireland, UK, parts of continental Europe), Gypsy Vanner (CAN, US), Tinker Horse (parts of continental Europe) and Irish Cob (Ireland) to do so.
+Initially using cheap or castoff horses to draw their chimneyed living wagons, the Romanichal gradually created their own breed of horse, the Gypsy horse.

 Wagons were first used as a form of living accommodation (as opposed to carrying people or goods) in France in 1810 by non-Romani circus troupes.
 Large transport wagons combined storage space and living space into one vehicle, and were pulled by teams of horses.
-By the 19th century wagons became smaller, reducing the number of horses required, and around the mid-to-late-19th century (1840–1870), Romanichals in Britain started using wagons that incorporated living spaces on the inside, and added their own characteristic style of decoration.
+By the 19th century wagons became smaller, reducing the number of horses required, and around the mid-to-late-19th century (1840–1870), Romanichal in Britain started using wagons that incorporated living spaces on the inside, and added their own characteristic style of decoration.
 In The Old Curiosity Shop (ch. xxvii), Charles Dickens described Mrs. Jarley's well-appointed van: